Why visit... Filey

 Can I walk around Filey?

 Filey is a compact town and is flat in most areas, with gentle slopes and easy‑to‑navigate streets, so you can explore most of what it has to offer on foot.
 The heart of the town is Murray Street, offering independent shops, cafés and bakeries.
-From here, you can choose to walk to The Crescent, which is lined with beautiful gardens overlooking the sea.
-With rows of benches, there will be a seat nearby for you.
+From here, you can choose to walk to The Crescent, which is lined with the beautiful Crescent gardens overlooking the sea.
+With rows of benches, there will always be a seat nearby for you.

 Take the descent down Crescent Hill, where at the bottom you’ll meet the promenade with access onto the beach.
 The promenade runs the full length of the bay, giving you a relaxed, scenic route with uninterrupted sea views.
-Reaching Filey Brigg is also manageable on foot, with several paths leading up to the top for those who enjoy a slightly more energetic walk.
+Reaching Filey Brigg is also manageable on foot, with several paths leading up to the top for those who enjoy a slightly more challenging walk.

 What are the big events in Filey?